tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 **IPROTO_COMMIT** = 0x0f.

-This is for starting a transaction.
+This is for ending a transaction.
 Typically the header will include IPROTO_STREAM_ID.
 The body is: nothing.
 See the later section :ref:`Binary protocol -- streams <box_protocol-streams>`.